 The opportunity to “fix” the flawed prewar borders and create a “new” Europe meant reconceptualizing the continent’s map.
 During the war, maps illustrated battle lines and alliances, charted the movements of armies and navies, and informed the public of new developments.
 As the peace conference progressed, leaders, diplomats, and members of the public used maps like those in the Rand McNally Peace Atlas to follow the on-going deliberations.

 Maps also provided information for those who wished to visit the war’s battlefields.
-Family members of veterans or those killed in battle visited the places where their loved ones suffered or died to understand and commemorate them.
+Family members of veterans or of those killed in battle visited the places where their loved ones suffered or died to understand and commemorate them.
 Others sought out these new historic sites as a form of sightseeing.
 Maps and travel guides provided useful information for all of these individuals.
 The Michelin tire company published some of the most important postwar travel guides.
-Michelin published these guides to promote automobile travel and their tires, but visitors used their maps, photographs, and battle descriptions to be useful as a means of remembrance of the war.
+Michelin published these guides to promote automobile travel (and their tires), but visitors found their maps, photographs, and battle descriptions to be useful as a means of remembrance of the war.

 Vera Brittain, who served as a British volunteer nurse in the war, was one of those who visited memorial sites to honor fallen loved ones.
 Her memoir, Testament of Youth, is itself a commemorative act.
 By remembering those she lost to war – a brother, fiancé and two other friends – Brittain provided comfort to others who had suffered loss.
 While some sought to understand the war by visiting public war sites or memorials, others found peace with books like Testament of Youth in the quiet of their own homes.